phoenix157/hackvsit/README.md

   has installed the app.

 A chat tab button is installed to see the list of scraps per conversation.
-Clicking on it launches a sidebar with the URL '<your public endpoint>/scraps'.
+Clicking on it launches a sidebar with the URL `https://<your public endpoint>/scraps`.

 ## In-Memory Database